readmeio/git-format/guides/Documentation/parent-page/child-page.md

 ---
 title: Child Page
-summary: This is the child page
+excerpt: This is the child page
 hidden: true
 ---